 If a student does not have a UPN you can allocate one in their extended tab, which will normally stay with them thereafter.
 A temporary UPN can be allocated when a student may already have a UPN but you do not yet have it on file.

 A student aged 14 or older must also have a ULN.
 The ULN is a unique 10-digit number, and most learners aged 14+ have one.
 It is designed to work with your PLR (Personal Learning Record), helping to give you proof of your learning and achievements from the age of 16 onwards.
 These are allocated by the Learning Records Service.

 Check for termly attendance.

-Attendance data for the 2021 to 2022 academic year will include categories of school attendance, rather than just those that equate to authorised and unauthorised absence.
+Attendance data will include categories of school attendance, rather than just those that equate to authorised and unauthorised absence.